MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 Some common reasons why a Cortana skill fails the review are:

 - The invocation name does not meet policy requirements.
+See [Invocation name guidelines](https://docs.microsoft.com/en-us/cortana/skills/cortana-invocation-guidelines) for help.

 - Your submission does not provide sample invocation phrases.
 You must provide at least three sample invocation phrases that demonstrate your Cortana skill.
-Each of the samples should use a different phrase, such as `ask`, `open`, `tell`, etc.
+Each of the samples should use a different phrase, such as `ask`, `open`, `tell`, etc. See [Invocation phrases](https://docs.microsoft.com/en-us/cortana/skills/cortana-invocation-guidelines#invocation-phrases) for a list.

 - You provide sample phrases with one or more of the following issues.

     The phrase doesn't include a launch word (ask, tell, and so on) or an invocation name.
 For example, for a skill called **MyEvents**, these would be incorrect:

   + `MyEvents update` : Missing the launch word.
   + `Ask for an update` : Missing the invocation name.

 - The samples do not work as expected or described.
 Before submitting your skill, you should ensure that the invocation phrases work as expected.
 Ideally, you should provide enough samples to demonstrate all key features.